hhvn/nmapthrottle/README.md

 kill -9 *pid*

+Warning:  Use caution when running this program with a large number of IP addresses.
+This program starts nmap scans of all IP addresses in parallel.
+Too many processes may cause system performance issues including possibly a system crash.

 Changes to be made:
 Addition of a separate UDP port category called 'open|filtered', to more accurately represent UDP port states.
 At this time  'open|filtered' and 'open' UDP ports are grouped together.
 Modularization of code by addition of functions, and review/implementation of Python best practices